 GETTING THE RIGHT INFORMATION

-The Wild Telemark will ensure that you and your team get the right information.
+Based in Notodden, Telemark Film and Services is prepared to work with you to ensure that you and your team get the right information.

 We are ready to help you get your project up and running, guide you to the highest peaks, the most extreme sub-arctic locations on the high mountain plains, to the waterfalls, show you the spectacular industrial installations and help provide you with important infrastructure and services.

 Read on below.

 Based in Notodden, Telemark, we are prepared to work with you, and provide you with the information and the contacts that you require to move your film project forward.

 Our network is both well-coordinated and efficient.
 We work closely with the following organisations to help you make the most out of your project:

 Visit Rjukan provides travel tips, accommodation and restaurant information, shopping, things to do, general information about Rjukan as well as details about Gaustatoppen, UNESCO World Heritage locations, Hardangervidda and much more.
 For more information, see the Visit Rjukan website.